smhurf/lewagon_challenges/07-Data-Engineering/02-ML-Iteration/04-MLFlow-quickstart/README.md

 You just saved your first experiment in a local MLflow server on your machine 🎉

 That is just fine, but what if you want to share your results with your team or want to train your model on another machine...
-How will you be able to contact your machine then ?
+How will you be able to contact your machine then?

 ## Hosted MLflow server

-In order to solve this issue, we will next be using a hosted MLflow server.
+In order to solve this issue, we will be using a hosted MLflow server.
 The server will be reachable from any machine on the Internet.
 It will be able to store the results of experiments resulting from the training of models on any machine connected to the Internet.
 Anyone on the Internet will be able to observe the results of the experiments.

 We will be using a Le Wagon hosted MLflow server in order to do this : https://mlflow.lewagon.co/